 Because we know it can be difficult to find inspiration before sitting down to design your future landing page, we have selected for you ten modern and efficient landing pages that convert in 2018.

-If you have questions about landing pages and would like to learn more before you get started, check out our article on landing pages with definitions, best practices, and concrete examples.
+If you have questions about landing pages and would like to learn more before you get started, check out our articles on landing pages with definitions, best practices, and concrete examples.

 These examples are taken from real sites; see for yourself!
 Of course, none of these landing pages is perfect: perfection does not exist, and it is up to you to adapt your design to your customers’ requirements.
 We also recommend you A/B test different designs for your landing pages.